iocroblab/kautham/demos/OMPL_geo_demos/UR3e/README_FIB_LAB_UPC.md

 ### Client node example:
 Code the client to:
 1. Open the problem.
+2. Set the initial query based on the current state of the robot.
-2. Solve the problem.
+3. Solve the problem.
-3. Request the trajectory.
+4. Request the trajectory.
+5. Sent it to the robot as a follow joint trajectory.